krishnannarayanaswamy/swarm-astra-nemo-agent/README.md

 Guardrails classify the query into different types (movie recommendations, general questions, etc.)
 Query Routing:

-Movie-related queries are directed to the SingleStore database General queries are handled directly by the OpenAI LLM Off-topic queries (politics, stock market) are filtered with appropriate responses Movie Recommendations:
+Movie-related queries are directed to the DataStax Astra database General queries are handled directly by the OpenAI LLM Off-topic queries (politics, stock market) are filtered with appropriate responses Movie Recommendations:

-For movie queries, the system searches the SingleStore database Results are ranked by relevance
+For movie queries, the system searches the DataStax Astra database Results are ranked by relevance
-Top 10 recommendations are returned with relevance scores Usage
+Top 10 recommendations are returned with relevance scores

+Usage
 Run the script:

 python movierec-swarm.py

 The system will start an interactive session where you can:

 Ask for movie recommendations